wp-plugins/updraftplus/readme.txt

 == Changelog ==

-= 1.6.0 - not yet released/supported =
+= 1.6.1 - 05/06/2013 =
-* FEATURE: New "Migrator" add-on for moving sites from one WordPress install to another
+* FEATURE: New "Migrator" add-on for moving sites from one WordPress install to another (http://updraftplus.com/shop/)
 * FEATURE: The "More files" add-on can now back up any files from anywhere on your filesystem (not just parts of WordPress)
 * FEATURE: The "More files" add-on can now exclude specified directories from the backup of WordPress core
 * FEATURE: Dropbox and Google Drive now check available quota before uploading
 * FEATURE: Nederlands / Dutch (nl_NL) translation: thanks to Hans van der Vlist - hansvandervlist@gmail.com
 * FEATURE: The SFTP/FTPS add-on now supports implicit encryption (so now both explicit + implicit are supported)
-* FIX: Fix corruption issue in larger Rackspace Cloud Files backups (caused by a bug in Rackspace's own Cloud Files library)
+* FIX: Fix corruption issue in larger Rackspace Cloud Files backups (fixed a bug in Rackspace's Cloud Files library)
 * FIX: Fix mcrypt call in Dropbox module to be compatible with PHP 5.2 on Windows, and with ancient FreeBSD versions which have no /dev/urandom
 * FIX: Allow top-level "Restore" button even if no backup sets currently known (to allow uploading some)
 * TWEAK: Database backup now includes more info about original WP install (e.g. WP/PHP versions)